Understanding 401(k) Nondiscrimination Testing

-|Type of Limit||What is it?||Notes for 2020 plan year|
+|Limit||What is it?||Notes for 2021 plan year|

-|401(a)(30) / 402(g) / 414(v) Deferral Limits||Limits the amount a participant may contribute via 401(k) deductions.
-The personal 402(g) limit is based on the calendar year.1 Note that traditional (pre-tax) and Roth contributions together must be limited (there aren’t separate limits for each).||$19,500 is the maximum amount a participant may defer into their 401(k) plan for 2020.
-A participant age 50 or older during the year may defer an additional $6,500 in ‘catch-up’ contributions if permitted by the plan.|
+|Employee contribution limits (“402g”)||Limits the amount a participant may contribute to the 401(k) plan.
+The personal limit is based on the calendar year.1 Note that traditional (pre-tax) and Roth (post-tax) contributions are added together (there aren’t separate limits for each).||$19,500 is the maximum amount participants may contribute to their 401(k) plan for 2021.
+Participants age 50 or older during the year may defer an additional $6,500 in “catch-up” contributions if permitted by the plan.|

-|Employers’ total contributions (excluding employee deferrals) not exceeding 25% of eligible compensation for the plan year.||N/A|
+|Employers’ total contributions (excluding employee deferrals) may not exceed 25% of eligible compensation for the plan year.||N/A|

 - Adjusted annually; see most recent Cost of Living Adjustments table here.